Lane/Responder/README.md

 **Breakpoints.js**

 Credited for the break point idea.
-I worked off of this plugin initially but wanted a saw to apply the breakpoint to specific elements.
+I worked off of this plugin initially but wanted to apply the breakpoint to specific elements.

 http://xoxco.com/projects/code/breakpoints/